dialob/dialob-parent/frontend/dialob-material-dashboard/README.md

 If you want your Dialob Admin view to look good in your application you have to use a ThemeProvier and set styles inside the theme for these components: Table, TableRow, TableCell, OutlinedInput, SvgIcon, IconButton, Button

-DialobAdmin component can also take the showSnackbar hook as property, which needs to be defined in a SnackbarContext, in order to view snackbars after a successful or unsuccessful RESTful APIs calls
+Dialob Admin component can also take the showNotification callback function, This function is used for viewing snackbars after a successful or unsuccessful RESTful APIs calls.

 ```jsx
 import React, { createContext, useContext, useState, ReactNode } from 'react';